ErrorTzy/writings/notes/Metaphysics/EssenceAndModalityHandout.md

 ### Definition

-- The meaning of a word grounds the analyticity of a definition
+- The meaning of a concept grounds the analyticity of a proposition
-- The essence of a word grounds the necessity of a fact
+- The essence of an object grounds the necessity of a fact

 **Problem**: which meaning determines the analyticity may be relative to concept scheme.

 **Fine**: He disagree but he think it's hard to deny

+**Why analyticity fails to define meaning?** Analyticity does not distinguish the source.
+We cannot say an analytic statement is true in virtue of meaning.
+People can agree on the analyticity of a proposition while disagree with why it is analytic.

+> Why do I need to distinguish the source of analyticity anyway?
+Can't I just say this is stipulated to be true, like a rule in chess?
+"There is a queen" is true because it is a rule, bot because of the meaning of queen or chess.
+> Kit Fine might respond that, I have to take all analytic truth to be primitive.
+But surely we want to say some analytic truth has explanation and is not primitive.
+Therefore we need a finer-grained concept of meaning.
+> Also, I can say there is a set of primitive vocabulary.
+Any non-primitive vocabulary must be defined in terms of primitive vocabulary.
+Then an analytic sentence is true in virtue of all the non-primitive vocabulary in a sentence.
+This solution may cause the problem that $P=P$ is analytic in virtue of the meaning of P, though.
+But I believe there are some complicated technical move that may avoid this.

+### Conceptual Analysis

+The relation between definendum and definiens cannot be captured by synonyms.
+Giveing an artificial definition is pesudo-analysis.